cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-begin.md

 ## Description

 `BEGIN` initiates a transaction block, that is, all statements after a `BEGIN` command will be run in a single transaction until an explicit [COMMIT](/docs/sql-statements/sql-statement-commit.md) or [ROLLBACK](/docs/sql-statements/sql-statement-rollback.md) is given.
-By default (without `BEGIN`), Greenplum Database runs transactions in "autocommit" mode, that is, each statement is run in its own transaction and a commit is implicitly performed at the end of the statement (if execution was successful, otherwise a rollback is done).
+By default (without `BEGIN`), Cloudberry Database runs transactions in "autocommit" mode, that is, each statement is run in its own transaction and a commit is implicitly performed at the end of the statement (if execution was successful, otherwise a rollback is done).

 Statements are run more quickly in a transaction block, because transaction start/commit requires significant CPU and disk activity.
 Execution of multiple statements inside a transaction is also useful to ensure consistency when making several related changes: other sessions will be unable to see the intermediate states wherein not all the related updates have been done.